 I’ll do my best to break this out though:

-A group of computers all talking to each other forming a network, the computers are all distributed around the world instead of in one place which makes them decentralized.
+Decentralized Consensus Network is a group of computers all talking to each other forming a network, the computers are all distributed around the world instead of in one place which makes them decentralized.
 And they reach consensus, aka agreement, on the order of transactions through math, physics and probabilities, instead of one master computer deciding on the truth.

 And last but certainly not least: